 Small children possess 2 things which are instrumental to learning language: complete lack of self-consciousness and a desire to participate.

-Children learning to speak make the most funny sounds and structure sentences the wrong way round - but it doesn't stop them trying....and learning.....and correcting.....until reaching fluency.
+Children learning to speak make the most funny sounds and structure sentences the wrong way round - but that doesn't stop them trying....and learning.....and correcting.....until reaching fluency.

 Accept that we will probably mess up and say some silly things but through that, we will learn and correct.